SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		Close this application.

 		:param waitTime: optional: seconds as integer, that should be waited for the app to no longer being running

+		:return: the app instance, which should be invalid (not running) afterwards.

 	.. py:method:: closeByKey([waitTime])